opencog/sensory/README.md

   written in a high-level language, as input.
-In this project, we won't have such a program; our situation is closer too SOAR or ProLog or theorem provers: we have a collection of jigsaws (insturction) to assemble, but no high-level porgram to specify that assembly.
+In this project, we won't have such a program; our situation is closer too SOAR or ProLog or theorem provers: we have a collection of jigsaws (insturction) to assemble, but no high-level program to specify that assembly.

 The above systems solve some of the aspects of what we want to do here, but only some of them, and not in the format that we actually need.